thu-ml/zhusuan/docs/tutorials/lntm.rst

-Logistic Normal Topic Models and its inference using HMC-EM
+Logistic Normal Topic Models and its Inference Using HMC-EM
 ===========================================================

 The full script for this tutorial is at `examples/topic_models/lntm_mcem.py